clutcher/sd-metrics-lib/README.md

     - `StoryPointExtractor` (abstract)
     - `ConstantStoryPointExtractor`: Returns a constant story point value (defaults to 1).
     - `FunctionStoryPointExtractor`: Wraps a callable to compute story points from a task.
-    - `AttributePathStoryPointExtractor`: Reads story points via dotted attribute/dict path and converts to float with default fallback.
+    - `AttributePathStoryPointExtractor`: Reads story points via a dotted attribute path and converts to float with default fallback.
     - Vendor implementations below: `AzureStoryPointExtractor`, `JiraCustomFieldStoryPointExtractor`, `JiraTShirtStoryPointExtractor`.
 - Module: `sd_metrics_lib.sources.worklog`
-    - `WorklogExtractor` (abstract): Returns mapping `user -> seconds` for a task.
+    - `WorklogExtractor` (abstract): Returns mapping `user -> Duration` for a task.
-    - `TaskTotalSpentTimeExtractor` (abstract): Returns total time-in-seconds spent on a task.
+    - `TaskTotalSpentTimeExtractor` (abstract): Returns total `Duration` spent on a task.
     - `ChainedWorklogExtractor`: Tries extractors in order and returns the first non-empty result.
-    - `FunctionWorklogExtractor`: Wraps a callable to produce per-user seconds dict; coerces keys to str and values to int.
+    - `FunctionWorklogExtractor`: Wraps a callable to produce per-user time dict; values must be `Duration` instances; invalid values are ignored.
-    - `FunctionTotalSpentTimeExtractor`: Wraps a callable returning total seconds; coerces to int with safe defaults.
+    - `FunctionTotalSpentTimeExtractor`: Wraps a callable returning a `Duration`; invalid values fall back to `Duration.zero()`.
-    - `AttributePathWorklogExtractor`: Reads a dict at a dotted attribute/dict path and normalizes keys/values.
+    - `AttributePathWorklogExtractor`: Reads a mapping at a dotted attribute path; values must be `Duration` instances; invalid values are ignored.
-    - `AttributePathTotalSpentTimeExtractor`: Reads a numeric value at a dotted path and converts to int with default fallback.
+    - `AttributePathTotalSpentTimeExtractor`: Reads a value at a dotted attribute path; returns it if it's a `Duration`, otherwise returns a default `Duration` (configurable).
 - Module: `sd_metrics_lib.sources.abstract_worklog`
     - `AbstractStatusChangeWorklogExtractor` (abstract): Derives work time from assignment/status change history; attributes time to assignee and respects optional user filters and `WorkTimeExtractor`.